David P. Steiner: Waste Management (2000–2016)

 In November 2000, Steiner became deputy general counsel for Waste Management, rejecting a job offer from Enron.
 In July 2001, he was appointed general counsel and senior vice president, and in April 2003, Steiner was promoted to chief financial officer.
 He succeeded A. Maurice Myers as chief executive in March 2004.
 Steiner became president of Waste Management in June 2010.
 His tenure marked a shift in the company's marketing towards environmental services.
 Steiner led an offer to acquire Republic Services, the second largest waste disposal company in the United States, in 2008.
 Steiner resigned as president in July 2016 and as chief executive in November.

 Board memberships

 Steiner has served on the board of directors of FedEx since 2009 and as its lead independent director since 2013.
 He has additionally served on the board of TE Connectivity.
 Steiner joined the boards of Vulcan Materials Company in February 2017 and AMP Robotics in January 2025.

-Postmaster General
+Postmaster General (2025–present)

+In response to Senator Gary Peters, Steiner says that if a state refuses to give the Trump administration their voter lists under Trump's Executive Order 14399, the Postal Service will not mail their ballots.

 In March 2025, the board of governors of the United States Postal Service began searching for a successor to Louis DeJoy, the United States postmaster general who resigned in March after his five-year commitment as Postmaster General ended.
 In May, The Washington Post reported that the candidates had narrowed to Steiner, Jim Cochrane, and William Zollars.
 President Donald Trump dismissed Zollars and privately stated that he would favor Steiner.
 On May 9, the board of governors announced that Steiner would serve as postmaster general in July.